fernandolamas/rejuntebotarv2/README.md

 2. Install NPM if you didn't during the Nodejs install

-3. Make sure you have node js and npm working in your system enviroment (IE: You can access to node command in your system terminal)
+3. Make sure you have Node JS and NPM working in your system enviroment (IE: You can access to Node, using "node" in your system terminal)

 **Installation**